admb-project/admb/scripts/docker/quickstart-windows.md

-QuickStart - Using ADMB Docker Windows Image
+QuickStart - Using ADMB Docker Image for Windows
 ============================================

 *ADMB-13.2*
 *Released March 15, 2024*

-Details prerequisites and procedures to use the ADMB Docker Windows image for building and running ADMB models with the [simple example](https://github.com/admb-project/admb/tree/main/examples/admb/simple)
+Details prerequisites and procedures to use the ADMB Docker Image for Windows for building and running ADMB models with the [simple example](https://github.com/admb-project/admb/tree/main/examples/admb/simple)

-ADMB Docker Windows Image
+ADMB Docker Image for Windows
 -------------------------

-The ADMB Docker Windows image uses the *Windows LTSC 2022 or 2019* as the base container.
+The ADMB Docker Image for Windows uses the *Windows LTSC 2022 or 2019* as the base container.

 Below is the list of tools that are preinstalled.